Skip to content

 In addition to base districts, the UDC provides overlay districts (Section 35-330) that add regulations on top of the underlying zoning.
 These include the AHOD Airport Hazard Overlay District, the ERZD Edwards Recharge Zone District (which restricts certain uses over the Edwards Aquifer Recharge Zone), Historic Districts and Historic Landmark (HL) districts regulated by the Office of Historic Preservation, Military Airport Overlay Zones (MAOZ), Neighborhood Conservation Districts (NCD), Viewshed Protection (VP) districts, the Mission Protection Overlay Districts (MPOD), and River Improvement Overlay (RIO) districts.

-Know how comp plan amendment requests get decided in San Antonio, TX
+Know how comprehensive plan requests get decided in San Antonio, TX

 7-day free trial, cancel anytime.